Care Instructions for Cloth Nappies and Disana Wool.

 RAWr Nappies supports the recommendations of The Australian Nappy Association (ANA), as found in this document: ANA Simple Washing Instructions

 For more information on washing modern cloth nappies please visit this blog post.

-*The detergents we recommend are readily available in Australia (this list is not exhaustive, if you choose to use something not listed just check the ingredients do contain surfactants, and do not contain bleach, fabric softeners or cellulase (often listed as just ‘enzymes’ on detergent packaging):
+*The detergents we recommend are readily available in Australia (this list is not exhaustive, if you choose to use something not listed here just check the ingredients do contain surfactants, and do not contain fabric softeners, bleach or cellulase if washing certified organic fabrics (often listed as just ‘enzymes’ on detergent packaging):